BECI – London praises BECI being a diverse English school

 This is the review of London, a pretty girl who comes from Vietnam.
 She had a good time in BECI and she also has some nice tips about studying English Let’s read together!

 I can say that I can confidently speak in English with anyone I meet in BECI.
-In my class, I study with Filipino teachers and my classmates who are from Korea, Yemen and Japan.
+In my class, I study with Filipino teachers and my classmates who are from Korea, Yemen, and Japan.
 I also have Taiwanese and Korean roommates.
-I can also talk in English with all of the staff of BECI, even to the helpers, security men and kitchen personnel,… This is completely an English environment.
+I can also talk in English with all of the staff of BECI, even to the helpers, security men and kitchen personnel.

 Besides, when we always speak in English, we will know how to use vocabulary properly and the opportunity to enrich our skills in vocabulary.

 Would you like to share some tips about studying English in BECI?